-3. Does the 50 percent guideline for whole grain-rich apply to the grain content of the product or to the weight of the product?
+3. Does the 50% whole grain-rich requirement apply to the grain content of the product or to the weight of the product?

-The 50 percent guideline for whole grain-rich requires that the grain content of a product contain 50 percent or more whole grains by weight, and the remaining grains, if any, be enriched.
+The requirement is that the grain content of a product contain 50% or more whole grains by weight, and the remaining grains, if any, be enriched.
 This may be identified if the whole grain is listed as the first ingredient on the label declaration.
 However, when the whole grain content comes from multiple ingredients, documentation must be provided showing that the whole grains are the primary ingredient by weight even though a whole grain is not listed as the first ingredient.